wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 Allocate $2K-5K for initial creator batch testing (10-20 videos from mixed sources).
 This teaches you which creator styles, angles, and tones drive the best ROAS for your specific app.
 Scaling comes after you identify winners.

-Don't chase the cheapest option.
+Don’t chase the cheapest option.
 A $400 video from a skilled creator often beats three $150 videos from inexperienced ones when measured by install cost and LTV impact.
-We've seen single outstanding UGC videos carry entire ad accounts for 4-6 weeks.
+Single outstanding UGC videos can carry entire ad accounts for extended stretches.
+Understanding how to scale creative production reveals that mobile apps commonly hit a production ceiling where quality-over-volume in UGC helps maximize each creative’s lifetime value.

 Step 7: Launch and Monitor UGC Video Performance